stormyhs/plt/README.md

 Make sure your CLI / cmd / Terminal is in the correct directory when running these commands.

 ## Contributing guidelines
-Before pushing your shit code, please make sure to fufill the following points:
+Before pushing your code, please make sure you:

-- !!!
-YOU TESTED YOUR CODE FULLY !!!
+- Tested your code well.
-- You are not pushing waste files (such as `node_modules`, or config files).
-I left a `.gitignore` in the repo for this.
-Edit as needed.
+- Are not pushing waste files (such as `node_modules`, or config files).
-- Your commits are modular, and the messages are descriptive.
-Consider squashing.
+- Are only merging branches when they are ready.
-- You are pushing to a seperate, well named branch.
-Example: `networking_tab`, `signup_fix`.
+- Are squashing when merging.